List of NBA retired numbers: Honored numbers

 Cleveland has introduced in 2019 a Wall of Honor, which honors former players and other personnel.

-Phoenix has honored some players in the Suns Ring of Honor without retiring their numbers.
+Phoenix also previously honored numbers from 1999 until 2023 during their Ring of Honor ceremonies.

+Chicago has introduced a Ring of Honor in January 2024, with all of the previously retired numbers and banners, plus other significant personnel in Bulls' history, as well as one full team.

 The Lakers have also honored their most notable players during the stint of the franchise in Minneapolis.
 Although their numbers are displayed on the banners, only the No. 22 and No. 34 are officially retired, since they were retired for Elgin Baylor and Shaquille O'Neal respectively.
+George Mikan was also promoted from being an honored number for his time with the Minneapolis Lakers to being retired by the Los Angeles Lakers properly on October 30, 2022.

-Retired by multiple teams
+One player, multiple teams

 A handful of players who had notable careers for multiple teams have had their numbers retired by each team.
-Two players have had their numbers retired by teams they never played for.
+Bill Russell (whose number was retired league-wide), Michael Jordan, and Pete Maravich had their numbers retired by teams they never played for.